 Good Thinking is a collection of papers about abilities, skills, and know-how and the distinctive but often overlooked—or explained away—role that these phenomena play in various foundational issues in epistemology and action theory.
 One distinctive argumentative strategy employed throughout Good Thinking is its placing special emphasis on “bad thinking”: defective judgments borne out of cognitive short-circuiting, incoherence or self-doubt, depression, or anxiety.
 The underlying motivation for this is that much of what we can learn about good thinking is only revealed at the margins, where thinking has in some respects gone bad without being entirely spoiled.

 Knowing and Doing: An Epistemic Theory of Control (with J. Adam Carter) [in preparation for Cambridge University Press]

-[in R&R] A paper on the epistemology of skill
+A paper on the epistemology of skill [in R&R]

-A paper on epistemic excuses
+A paper on epistemic excuses and PF Strawson

-A paper on the connection between intentional action and know-how
+A paper on intentional action and know-how

-A paper on the defeasibility of basic beliefs
+A paper on the position to know

-A paper on akrasia and the taking relation
+A paper on epistemic abilities and responsibility

 Recent Talks and Commentary